favonia/cloudflare-ddns/docs/design/core/configuration-design.markdown

 Detect operator misconfigurations at the earliest boundary with enough information to establish the error.
 Parse and type errors belong at the input boundary, setting-specific semantic errors belong where that setting is assembled, cross-setting errors belong before runtime configuration is admitted, and conditions that depend on runtime observations belong where those observations first become available.

-Normalization accepts spellings allowed by the feature contract and converts them to a canonical value.
+Normalization accepts spellings allowed by the setting's input contract and converts them to a canonical value.
 It must not repair rejected input into accepted configuration.

 ## Runtime Admission

-The complete configuration being validated is a candidate.
-Runtime code may use it only after all configuration-time checks succeed, including setting-specific and cross-setting invariants.
-Any configuration error rejects the whole candidate.
+The complete updater configuration being validated is a candidate.
+The updater may use it only after all configuration-time checks succeed, including setting-specific and cross-setting invariants.
+Any error in that configuration rejects the whole candidate.

-Parsing may recover after an error to collect additional diagnostics, but the recovered results must not become a partial runtime configuration.
+Parsing may recover after an error to collect additional diagnostics, but the recovered results must not become a partial updater configuration.

 ## Diagnostics